Discover our experienced staff, industry-standard facilities and wide range of courses!

-Our dedicated Careers team can give you impartial careers advice.
-They will help you look for work, help with your university application, give CV advice, develop interview skills and help find work placements.
+Our dedicated careers team can give you impartial careers advice.
+They will help you look for work, help with your university application, give CV advice, develop interview skills and help find industry placements.

-On-site every day during term time, our college nurse is fully qualified and on hand to help if you are feeling under the weather.If you have a longer term health condition, she will work with you and your family to ensure we have up to date information and care pans and we can support you to achieve in your studies.
-The Nurse is supported by a team of first aiders who are on-call whenever the college is open.
+Our college nurse is on-site every day during term time to help when you are feeling unwell.If you have a long term health condition, the nurse will work with you and your family to ensure we have a care plan in place in order to support you in your studies.
+The nurse is supported by a team of first aiders who are on-call whenever the college is open.

 BCoT is proud to offer a free professional and confidential counselling service all week during term time.
 The college employs a team of skilled professionals who can help students to get back on track in times when they need support to deal with difficult times in their life.
 Our counsellors can help to deal with anxiety and depression, or cope with relationship problems, loneliness or trouble at home or whatever issue is getting in your way.
 Our counsellors are non-judgemental, respectful of all views and open to all our students.

-BCoT will put in place access arrangements for students in exams where students have been assessed as needing these.
-These arrangements may include a reader, scribe, extra time, use of word processor, small room or rest breaks.
+We will put in place access arrangements for you in exams if you have been assessed as needing these.
+These may include a reader, scribe, extra time, use of word processor, small room or rest breaks.

-The exam boards set deadlines for submission of access arrangements and BCoT has no control over these so assessments need to be completed within the first term at college.
+The exam boards set deadlines for submission of access arrangements and we have no control over these so assessments need to be completed within the first term at college.

 Children in care are referred to as ‘looked after children’.